UW-CALMA/datarescue/how-to-start/track-1-communications.md

 # 🎙️ Track 1 (Communications)

-{% hint style="info" %}
-As of January 24, 2025 we are NOT actively accepting contributions to our internal forms.
-Please continue reading for information on how to submit records to existing ongoing projects.
-{% endhint %}

 This track focuses on creating, revising, and sharing information about at-risk data.
 This includes adding context about collected data in order to improve management and findability of data for future purposes.
-The below are our initial goals coming from CALMA / Seattle-based efforts, but all participants are free to suggest and pursue other contributions.

 **Tech Skill Level:** Beginner